andolg/satellite-imagery-downloader/README.md

 * `"tl"` and `"br"` are the coordinates of the top-left and bottom-right corners of a rectangular area.
 * `"zoom"` is the zoom level.

+If you encounter any problems with the program, feel free to open an issue.

 ### Tile URL
 Here are some tile URLs that you can use: